Code:

 - At least 60 days qualifying sea service on a commercial vessel with propulsion power ≥75 kW that includes at least 30 days on a vessel with an inboard diesel engine.

-4. Meeting the medical and eyesight requirements specified in the NSCV Part D.
+4. Meeting the medical and eyesight requirements specified in Marine Order 505.

 Sample course units